tonyhschu/manifold-cad-live-preview/MODEL_GUIDE.md

 ## Best Practices

-1. **Use the synchronous API** - For cleaner, more readable code
-2. **Keep models modular** - Break complex models into components
+1. **Keep models modular** - Break complex models into components
-3. **Add descriptive metadata** - Helps others understand your model
+2. **Add descriptive metadata** - Helps others understand your model
-4. **Comment your code** - Especially for complex operations
+3. **Comment your code** - Especially for complex operations
-5. **Use parameterization** - Make shapes configurable where possible
+4. **Use parameterization** - Make shapes configurable where possible

 ## How it Works

-The synchronous API uses top-level await to initialize the Manifold WASM module once when the application starts.
+The framework uses top-level await to initialize the Manifold WASM module once when the application starts.
 This means:

 1. The initialization happens only once, at application startup
 2. After initialization, all operations are synchronous